0xAX/asm/content/asm_3.md

 	mov rax, r10
 	;; Initialize counter by resetting it to 0.
 It will store the length of the result string. xor rcx, rcx
-	;; Convert the sum from number to string to print the result on the screen. jmp int_to_str
+	;; Convert the sum from a number to a string to print the result on the screen. jmp int_to_str

-;; Convert the sum to string and print it on the screen.
+;; Convert the sum to a string and print it on the screen.
 int_to_str:
 	;; High part of the dividend.
 The low part is in the rax register.
 	;; The div instruction works as div operand => rdx:rax / operand.